hbierlee/wix-paid-membership/README.md

 3. If you click the button in the editor, there should be a `Properties` pannel on your screen (if there's not, check that `Developer Tools -> Properties Panel` is enabled)
 4. Set the ID of the button to `subscribeButton`.
 Below that in the properties panel, under `Events` select `onClick` and input: `subscribeButton_click` (as is probably already auto-filled).
 5. The Wix Code Editor will open automatically (or click the bar in the bottom of the screen which says `[Pagename] Page Code`).
 Remove the default template code.
 Open the local source file called `Pages/Subscribe.js`, copy the whole content and paste it to the Wix Code Editor.
 6. Check out the URL in the page settings panel (which you can open settings button next to the page in the file viewer), and then the `SEO (Google)` tab.
-If you named your site `Subscribe`, it's probably `subscribe`.
-We're going to need this page URL later.
+If you named your site `Subscribe`, it's `subscribe`.
+Whatever it is, we're going to need this page URL later.

 ### Add the local source files (`Public/` and `Backend/`) to Wix Code